sanko/net-bittorrent-dht/README.md

 the function of your DHT node.
 Any combination of the following arguments may be used during construction.

-Note that [standalone](https://metacpan.org/pod/Net::BitTorrent::DHT::Standalone) DHT nodes do not support or require the `client` argument but internally a [Net::BitTorrent](https://metacpan.org/pod/Net::BitTorrent) client is passed and serves as the parent of this node.
 For brevity, the following examples assume you are building a [standalone node](https://metacpan.org/pod/Net::BitTorrent::DHT::Standalone) (for reasearch, etc.).

 ## Net::BitTorrent::DHT->new( nodeid => ... )